ton-blockchain/docs/docs/apis/README.md

 # APIs

-At the moment, two API options are available for interacting with TON:
+At the moment, two API options are available to interact with TON:

 ## 1. HTTP API

-Usual HTTP JSON RPC like in most blockchains.
+Standard HTTP JSON RPC similar to many blockchains.

-Clients connect to the [ton-http-api](https://github.com/toncenter/ton-http-api) server, which proxies requests to the lite server (node) using TonLib.
+Clients connect to the [ton-http-api](https://github.com/toncenter/ton-http-api) server that proxies requests to the lite server (node) using TonLib.

 You can connect to public [toncenter.com](https://toncenter.com) or run your own http-api instance.

 👍 - Habitual.
 Suitable for a quick start.

-👎 - You cannot fully trust the server's responses (however, as in most other blockchains), since its responses do not contain proofs.
+👎 - Like in most blockchains, you cannot fully trust server responses, because its responses do not contain proofs.

 **API reference**